 The actual memory demand was reduced to about one third compared to Section 6.4.1.
-The score in analyze mode is significantly lower than the one of the production version.
+The score in analyze mode is significantly lower than that found in the production version.
 To conclude the example we verify that the score of the latter has not gone down as a result of the memory optimizations: